Avoiding Travel Scams: An Informative Guide to Staying Safe While Traveling Abroad

 • Solo travelers

-Some common travel scam categories include:
+Some of the most common travel scam categories include:

 • Online booking fraud